Input validation

 - next-button on a Step

-Constraints do only block actions when the controller flag viktor_enforce_field_constraints
+When using an SDK version lower than v14, constraints do only block actions when the controller flag

 The platform currently does not automatically invalidate: